WeNeedTrees.net is a non-profit Swiss association based in Geneva, Switzerland, that was founded by Mohammad Tajeran in 2014.

 Inspired by his travels and warm, welcoming receptions, he decided in 2014 to start a non-profit association to empower like-minded individuals to join him in promoting and continuing his work at the local levels.

 This cartoon character is called Adam !!
 Want to know who is he?
 How he got involved in this project?
-We will tell the story soon !
+Watch the animation below.

 Mohammad is a mechanical engineer who was born 1976 and currently living around the world, but originally from Iran.